Erica carnea: Description

-Names
+Taxonomy

-The first published name for the species is Erica herbacea; however, the name E. carnea (published three pages later in the same book) is so widely used, and the earlier name so little used, that a formal proposal to conserve the name E. carnea over E. herbacea was accepted by the International Botanical Congress in 1999.
+The first published name for the species was Erica herbacea; however, the name E. carnea (published three pages later in the same book) is so widely used, and the earlier name so little, that a formal proposal to conserve the name E. carnea over E. herbacea was accepted by the International Botanical Congress in 1999.

 The Latin specific epithet carnea means "flesh pink".

-Cultivation and uses
+Cultivation

+Erica carnea was being cultivated in the United Kingdom as early as 1763.
 It is very widely grown as an ornamental plant for its winter flowering; over 100 cultivars have been selected for variation in flower and leaf colour.
 Unlike most species of Erica, which are typically calcifuges, it tolerates mildly alkaline as well as acidic soils, making it easier to grow in many areas.
 Like other species within the genus Erica it is often seen as groundcover amongst plantings of dwarf conifers.

 The following cultivars, forms and hybrids have gained the Royal Horticultural Society's Award of Garden Merit: